TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/005 Model classes.md

     public List<Todo> Todos { get; set; }
 ```

-Having the associations makes the json-storage more complex, especially when the number of entity objects grows.
+Having the associations makes the JSON-storage more complex, especially when the number of model objects grows.
 So, for now we model the entities without associations between them.
-It will, however, potentially make retrieve data a bit more complex.
+It will, however, potentially make retrieving data a bit more complex.
 So, either approach has drawbacks.

-We will have to modify the entity classes a bit, when we get to part 3 about using Entity Framework Core, and throw away the file storage.
+We may have to modify the model classes a bit, when we get to part 3 about using Entity Framework Core, and throw away the file storage.